How does the Emerson Origami Compare to the Average Ceiling Fan?

 With a Quality Rating of 5, the Emerson Origami is among the finest quality ceiling fans made.
 It will run smooth and quiet without wobbling or making noise and you can let it run

 24 hours a day for years on end without any worries of the motor burning out.

-Airflow = 5167 CFM (average is about 5755)
+Airflow = 5167 CFM

-are used to average ceiling fans, so if you have never experienced a fan more powerful than this, you may be satisfied with the Emerson Origami.
+5167 CFM is pretty much average, so don't expect a super strong breeze from this fan.
+However, most people are used to average ceiling fans, so if you have never experienced a fan more powerful than this, you may be satisfied with the Emerson Origami.

 Efficiency Rating = 51 CFM/Watt (average is about 86)